Zoe-20/agent-stuff/README.md

 # Agent Commands

-This repository contains command files that I use in some form with projects.
+This repository contains command files and skills that I use in some form with projects.
 Note that I usually fine-tune these for projects so they might not work without modification for you.

 They are divided into two main categories:

 * [`common`](common): These are global commands I share across projects.
 * [`specific`](specific): These are commands tailored for specific projects and are mostly just for inspiration.
+* [`skills`](skills): These are skills for Claude.

 ## Handoff/Pickup Commands